5 Steps to Develop a Solid Business Case

 • Describe how the investment aligns with the organization's strategic business plan.

-• Describe the different options explored and why you are recommending this option or solution.
+• Describe the different options explored and why you recommend this option or solution.

-• Provide a robust budget, an estimate of the whole-of-life costs of the investment and its financial benefits and the projected financial statements.
+• Provide a robust budget, an estimate of the investment's whole-of-life costs and financial benefits and projected financial statements.

 • The business benefits include an estimate of the non-financial benefits.

-• How to make sustainability core to the recommendation and outcomes.
+• Explain how sustainability is core to the recommendations and outcomes.

 • Describe the implementation approach, including timelines, resources, the procurement strategy, project governance, and how to embed sustainability practices.